Navatusein/GTNH-OC-Black-Hole-Control/README.md

 > [!CAUTION]
 > For a stable “Superdense Magnetohydrodynamically Constrained Star Matter Plate”
-> craft, specify 27 cycles in the `maxCyclesCount` field
+> craft, specify 27 cycles in the `maxCyclesCount` field.

 ```lua